XII-A/XII-A/README.md

   - Notes about topics I am intersted in ,and I want to study
   - Stuff I have done on the side

-- If you want to reach me for any reason:
+- If you want to reach me:
   - abdulrazakarmnazi@gmail.com